Ruekompa/owlphabet/README.md

 ### UI

-Finish user interfaces.
+Finish user interfaces for backend to make it easier for navigation.

-### Backend
+### To-do

-Tracking Credits
+1. Secure uploads for non-downloading.

-Artist own and or can belong to a project through track credits.
+2. Tracking Credits - Artist own and or can belong to a project through track credits.
 Have a discussion.
 Should credits be through listing roles (writing, arranging, lyrics, instruments)

-## Finish to-do
-Finish to-do list.
-Not much else though.

 ### Issues
 1. When users are uploading pjax doesn’t work for other users (allowing users to seamlessly play while browsing)